Coastal GasLink pipeline: Protests

-Eventually, talks with government led to a memorandum of understanding over land rights and title between the Canadian government, the BC government, and the nine sitting house chiefs of the Wetʼsuwetʼen.
-However, the MOU did not address the issue of the pipeline, and both construction and opposition by the Wetʼsuwetʼen have continued.
+Eventually, talks with government led to a memorandum of understanding (MOU) over land rights and title between the Canadian government, the BC government, and the nine sitting house chiefs of the Wetʼsuwetʼen.
+The MOU commits Canada and British Columbia to recognize that rights and title are held by house groups within the Wetʼsuwetʼen Nation, under the Wetʼsuwetʼen system of governance.
+This MOU sets the path of legal recognition of Wetʼsuwetʼen title to 22,000 square kilometres of traditional territory.
+Clan Chief Na'Moks said, "It was very emotional for all of the hereditary chiefs because we all remember what our elders who have passed on said.
+We all know that this was their goal”.
+However, the MOU did not address the issue of the pipeline, and both construction and opposition by the Wetʼsuwetʼen continued.

 2021

 Construction of the CGL continued in 2021 following extension of the environmental certificate, and land defenders continued to obstruct construction with direct action.

-In September, at least two people were arrested when land defenders constructed several blockades and locked themselves to machinery at a drill site where CGL crews were preparing to drill under the Wedzin Kwa River.
+In September, at least two people were arrested when land defenders constructed several blockades and locked themselves to machinery at a drill site where CGL crews were preparing to drill under the Morice River.

-In October, land defenders seized a CGL excavator and evicted construction workers from Wet'suwet'en territory.
+In October, land defenders seized a CGL excavator and evicted construction workers from Wetʼsuwetʼen territory.

 On November 13, members of the Gidimt'en clan evicted construction workers, and when they refused to leave, land defenders seized an excavator, destroyed a segment of access road, and blocked a bridge with a crumpled minivan.
 Defenders criticized the RCMP for police brutality in previous encounters.

 2022

 In the early hours of February 17, 2022, twenty masked attackers, some carrying axes, forced nine people to flee from a work site near Houston, British Columbia.
 They attacked and injured RCMP officers attempting to respond.
-Ellis Ross said "There were workers inside a truck while attackers were trying to light it on fire."
-Damage is estimated to be "in the millions of dollars" according to Coastal GasLink.
+Ellis Ross, a Member of the Legislative Assembly of British Columbia, said "There were workers inside a truck while attackers were trying to light it on fire”.